YasithLokuge/Markdown/README.md

 ### Tests

-Tests have not been added due to the time limitations
+Junit Tests have been added